tact-lang/tact.vim/doc/headless-readme.md

-🚀 Adds syntax highlighting, grammar completion and miscellaneous support for the [Tact programming language](https://tact-lang.org/) to Vim 8+ and Neovim.
+🚀 Adds syntax highlighting, grammar completion, and miscellaneous support for the [Tact programming language](https://tact-lang.org/) to Vim 8+ and Neovim.

-⚡ Tact is a new programming language for TON blockchain that is focused on efficiency and simplicity.
-It is designed to be easy to learn and use, and to be a good fit for smart contracts, because it is a statically typed language with a simple syntax and a powerful type system.
+⚡ Tact is a new programming language for TON blockchain focused on efficiency and simplicity.
+It is designed to be easy to learn and use and to be a good fit for smart contracts because it is a statically typed language with a simple syntax and a powerful type system.

 ## Features